rmerg639/AndraeusAi-research/README.md

 ## The Problem

-Current AI assistants (ChatGPT, Claude, etc.) don't know you.
+Current AI assistants (ChatGPT, , etc.) don't know you.
 Every conversation starts fresh.
 Enterprise "personalization" solutions cost $50,000-$500,000+.

 **What if you could have an AI that truly knows you - for under $3?**